top of page

-Configure an Issue Tracking System on Microsoft Teams with Ticketing As A Service
+Configure an Issue Tracking System on Microsoft Teams with Ticketing as a Service

 A Microsoft issue tracker helps teams log, assign, and resolve issues in an organized way.
 When Microsoft Teams is already the main workspace, managing issues outside of it creates extra steps and lost context.

-To avoid that, this article shows how to set up a Microsoft Teams issue tracker using Ticketing As A Service, including ticket forms, workflows, and email-based issue intake.
+To avoid that, this article shows how to set up a Microsoft Teams issue tracker using Ticketing as a Service, including ticket forms, workflows, and email-based issue intake.

 What Is an Issue Tracking System?